Homogenization and corrector results for the stochastic non-homogeneous incompressible Navier-Stokes equations with rapid oscillation: Uniform estimates and stochastic compactness

-The following Skorokhod-Jakubowski representative theorem will be used to represent a weakly convergent probability measure sequence on a topology space as the distribution of a pointwise convergent random variable sequence.
+The following Skorokhod-Jakubowski representation theorem will be used to represent a weakly convergent probability measure sequence on a topological space as the distribution of a pointwise convergent random variable sequence.

-\begin{proposition} \cite{brz} If $E$ is a topology space, and there exists a sequence of continuous functions $h_n: E\rightarrow R$ that separates points of $E$, denote by $\mathcal{B}$ the $\sigma$-algebra generated by $h_n$, then, it holds: